 Performances are ephemeral; photographs are permanent.
 When is an image more than a mere document?
 How do images bring us closer to an event we never witnessed?

 From Redux, Aperture magazine’s regular column on rediscovered books and writings, we look at the catalogue that accompanied a one-time, photography-only biennial.

 Yuri Mitsuda speaks with Ishiuchi Miyako about the evolution of her explorations of time and how she has negotiated a field dominated by men.

 An excerpt from Aaron Schuman’s interview with William Klein from Aperture Issue 220.

 A preview of an interview from the fall issue of Aperture magazine, conducted by curator Charlotte Cotton with the legendary documentarian Bruce Davidson.

-Aperture magazine’s editors on our Summer 2015 issue and the vast photography landscape in Tokyo.
+Aperture magazine’s editors on our Fall 2015 issue and its nine in-depth interviews.